CAM(OPCS) Optical Printer Control System CAM(OPCS)

 i.e. -9,999,999 thru 99,999,999.

-In either case, when the counter overflows, it 'clocks over'
+In these cases where the counter overflows, it 'clocks over'

 to zero.
-In version K2.10 and up, a hash flag appears to the
+In version K2.10 and up, a hash flag appears at the

-left of the counters warning of counter overflow, e.g.
+left of the counter display, warning of counter overflow, e.g.:

 ..or in "ASCII art", that would be: